Seagate/cortx/doc/integrations/cortx_dof.md

 # How it works?

 You can manage DoF files on CORTX with S3.
-DoF contains metadata to help you to mine the funcionality of Elasticsearch better.
+DoF contains metadata to help you to mine the functionality of Elasticsearch better.
 DoF can contain different stages of the dataset such as ` raw data `, ` preprocessed data `, ` output of headless pretrained model `.
 Besides this, DoF can hold ` model data ` such as weights and biases.
 Furthermore, it is a container for any additional information like ` license `,  `contact of author `,  `description of model `, etc. There are a lot of prebuild key that help you to store the most important details about your dataset, model or training process.
 The list of keys are extendable.

 ##  How to use?